 The International Committee of Medical Journal Editors Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals (ICMJE Recommendations 2019) recommend that authorship be based on the following four criteria:

-- Substantial contributions to the conception or design of the work, or the acquisition, analysis or interpretation of data.
+- Substantial contributions to the conception or design of the work; or the acquisition, analysis, or interpretation of data for the work; AND

-- Drafting the work or revising it critically for important intellectual content.
+- Drafting the work or revising it critically for important intellectual content; AND

-- Final approval of the version published.
+- Final approval of the version to be published; AND

 - Agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.